 Seafood-focused waterfront dining, proudly Italian from start to finish.

-MENU HIGHLIGHTS Mud crab; Bugs; pasta; snacks; gelato
+MENU HIGHLIGHTS Mud crab two ways; Bugs; pasta; snacks; gelato

 WOULD I GO BACK?
 Definitely a regular visitor